-Language modeling that converts audio recordings to searchable transcripts and mines them for words, phrases, and contextual analysis.
+Language modelling that converts audio recordings to searchable transcripts and mines them for words, phrases, and contextual analysis.

 Brings comprehensive QM and analysis capabilities to text-based channels (email, text, chat, social media, surveys, etc.).

-Leverages predictive modeling, machine learning (ML) and artificial intelligence (AI) to make predictions about the future of otherwise unknown or hypothetical events.
+Leverages predictive modelling, machine learning (ML) and artificial intelligence (AI) to make predictions about the future of otherwise unknown or hypothetical events.

-There are two types of analytics commonly used in call centers to analyze voice recordings:
+There are two types of analytics commonly used in call centres to analyse voice recordings:

 Also known as, Large Vocabulary Continuous Speech Recognition (LVCSR), transcribes audio to transcripts, mining them for words, phrases, and context.
 Speech-to-text analytics is limited by a closed dictionary (meaning it struggles with unusual words, accents, slang, etc.).
 It also takes more time and processing power (although new GPU-driven technologies dramatically accelerate transcription).
 But in return, you get a full-text transcript of every conversation, allowing rapid search and robust contextual analysis.

 So, which is most important in the call centre??
 The answer is both.
 Each has its relative strengths which complement the other.
 Phonetics analytics is great for efficient call categorization and quick analysis.
 It’s also good at detecting slang, jargon, and regional accents.
 The use of speech-to-text is great for in-depth investigation, ad-hoc searching, and helping you find things you weren’t even looking for.
 That’s why we combined phonetics and speech-to-text analytics in our Calabrio Analytics solution, giving you everything you need to examine customer calls.